 The association has continued to encourage the city to have pickleball shadow lines put on any newly resurfaced tennis courts at Central, Rose and Pioneer Parks, as well as keeping those we have at CastleRock and North Parks.

-We currently have over 100 members!
+We reached 100 members this year!
 Today in Billings, pickleball can be played in major venues across the city.
 Billings Parks and Recreation sponsors courts, the Elks Club is a tournament venue, fitness clubs and at least one church have their own courts.

 Lillis Park Pickleball Courts will get some amenities this year, including interior fencing, a practice board and paddle holder.
 Seating and a covered area are also in the works.
 A Ladder League is being planned for BPA members this summer.
 We offered 3 sessions of flexible leagues to our membership throughout the warm months.